Ubuntu: Bridget Gives Back

 Fondly known as Madiba, Nelson Mandela is South Africa’sbeloved former President and recipient of 1993 Nobel Peace Prize.Madiba had a lifelong respect for education, and was extremely vocal about the need for education.
 Perhaps his belief stems from the stark contrast to his own parents who were both illiterate as a result of no formal education or schooling.
 Although his parents couldn’t read or write, they weren’t ignorant.
 In their wisdom, they fully supported Madiba’s desires for education, and he started school at the age of seven.
 Later on, he studied at university and qualified as a lawyer.
 Even during his 27 year imprisonment Madiba continued to read extensively.
 During his last few months of imprisonment, Madiba obtained his LLB through Unisa (University of South Africa), and graduated in abstentia at a ceremony in Cape Town.

 Madiba saw equality of opportunity through education as a keys to emancipation, something which has still yet to be realised in South Africa, Africa and many other third world countries.
-The following renowned Madiba quotations aptly sum up his fervent beliefs in the value of education:
+The following renowned Madiba quotations aptly sum up his fervent belief in the value of education:

 “We all know that education, more than anything else, improves our chances of building better lives.”